vi/cborsplit/README.md

 $ cmp something.cbor something2.cbor
 ```

 Why?
-Maybe to compress something better or to search-and-replace some inside.
+Maybe to compress something better or to repace some bytes inside the text.

 Hint: JSON data can be round-tripped though CBOR.